 Disinfectant is now part of the lexicon of today’s conversations.
 I now have my own concoction of bottled bleach handy to spray down every surface I come in contact with.
 I have dusted closet shelves, washed walls, tossed out three quarters of my pantry, wire brushed the radiator, and am headed towards the dreaded basement to see what lies beneath.
 Who does that?
 We do, when you have time, and that’s what my mom did every year when Easter rolled around too.
 Spring cleaning was an event to declutter, refresh, restore, regroup.
 Ya know–that feels good.
 Now I get it mom!
 Thanks!

 This has also been the perfect time to reassess my home.
 What needs to be repaired, tossed out, reconfigured?
 I now have a to do list to attack projects that needed attention long ago.
 Which brings us to a new phenomenon.
 Figuring things out by ourselves.
 I have felt like a genius coming up with practical solutions for living life in seclusion (How did the Pilgrims do it?).
-IE: Making a first aid kit, organizing cabinets, deleting emails, cleaning, cleaning, and did I mention cleaning.
+IE: Making a first aid kit for my car, organizing cabinets, deleting emails, cleaning, cleaning, and did I mention cleaning.
 Maybe the one thing that we needed to learn from this calamity is–we don’t need governments, organizations, politicians, and the like to take care of us.
 We can do this!
 It will be OK with God’s help.